Kristián Koštrna: DAC Dunajská Streda

 In 2017, Koštrna signed for Slovak club DAC Dunajská Streda.
 He finished 3rd with the club in the 2017/18 season, which was the highest ever finish for DAC at the time.
 A year later, DAC improved, finishing in 2nd place.
 Koštrna contributed to this by scoring a goal in the last match of the season, when he opened the score from a penalty in the 10th round of the superstructure in the group for the title to 1–0.
 Dunajská Streda defeated Zemplín Michalovce 5–0 at home.
 At the start of the 2019/20 season, Koštrna became DAC's captain due to the absence of injured captain Zsolt Kalmár.
 On 25 August, Koštrna equalized the score in a match against FC Nitra with a header in the 39th minute of the match.
 DAC turned the score around and won 2–1.
 He played 60 games before leaving to Romanian side CS Dinamo București.

-On January 2020, he signed a contract with Romanian Liga I club Dinamo București.
+In January 2020, he signed a contract with Romanian Liga I club Dinamo București.
 He was released by Dinamo only eight months later.